teckglobal/teckglobal-brute-force-protect/README.md

 composer install

 Changelog
+1.0.2 - 2025-03-19
+Enhanced Excluded IPs: Added support for IP/subnet entries with notes in a dynamic table.

 1.0.1 - 2025-03-19
 Added ban duration dropdown with options from 15 minutes to 1 week.
 1.0.0 - 2025-03-19